On this page, you will find important information you need to know before you start your higher education or VET studies.

 - Census dates are critical to requesting Commonwealth assistance/finalising your payment arrangements so that your enrolment is not cancelled.
 See Deadlines and withdrawals for more information.

 - If eligible, the census date is the last day you can access a HELP loan or a VET Student Loan to pay for your studies, or to withdraw your enrolment without incurring the fees or a HELP debt (including a VET Student Loans debt) for your studies.
 Even one day is too late, so don’t be caught out!
 Saying you were unaware of your census date, or that no-one told you, are not acceptable excuses.
-For more information about the importance of census dates, visit the Deadlines and Withdrawals page.

 - Education providers set their own census dates, within rules set by the Australian Government.
 You must contact your education institution for information about when your census date is.